 - Provide documentation verifying the disability.
 If requested, students should follow established documentation guidelines, and/or procedures suggested by the Center Coordinator.

 - Follow procedures for obtaining reasonable accommodations and/or auxiliary aids and

 services in a timely manner.
 This would include, but not limited to:

 -Scheduling a testing time with instructor and the Assessment Center Staff 3 days in advance of an exam or quiz.

 -Reminding the instructor of the need for accommodation at least 3 days in advance of an exam or quiz

--Scheduling test reader services with the Disability Services Coordinator, instructor, and/or Assessment Center Staff at least 3 days in advance of an exam or quiz
+-Scheduling test reader services with the Center for Accessibility and Neurodiversity Coordinator, instructor, and/or Assessment Center Staff at least 3 days in advance of an exam or quiz

 - Providing appropriate documentation of a disability at least 3 days prior to testing accommodations being provided.